 The Christmas period is a time when some artists maybe have a bit more time to get out their ideas out on the street.
 Certainly the last few weeks have seen some stunning new street art on the streets of London.
 Here’s a few favourites from the past few weeks.

 Over in Hackney Wick right now you can find Snoopy crossing off the days on what looks like a decommissioned billboard.
 It’s a simple but effective design on a large scale by Teddy Baden that really catches the eye.
-The bare wood has been used to great effect to create the back scene without further modification – a very nice touch.
+Bare wood has been used to great effect to create the back scene without further modification.

 LIFE by Teddy Baden in Eastway, Hackney Wick

 Eddie Colla has been in town recently – you can see more of his work here.

 Maybe this piece has been there a while – if so it’s in surprisingly good shape.
 A little larger and more intricate than many other works by the artist it’s pin up style is instantly recognisable as a paste up by C3.

 Ben Eine‘s work has dominated Ebor Street in recent years but over time had become a little tatty.
 That’s been remedied by this stunning brand new work ‘Extortionist’ which can only be effectively photographed as a panorama – even then it’s a bit of a struggle!
 The style and colouring of this bespoke font is exquisitely applied.

 Ben Eine ‘Extortionist’, Ebor Street